JoshRestuccia/swe_spring2023/Sprint3.md

 -Added function to allow a user to ge tthe total valuation of his account including both cash assets and stocks

+-New routes added for all fucntionality described above

+-Postman documentation updated to include new routes

 ### API Documentation
 https://documenter.getpostman.com/view/25705725/2s93RTQC9Z